AnmolSinha42/AnmolSinha42/README.md

 👋 Hi, I’m Anmol Sinha.<br>
 I am a student and a python developer deeply inclined to algorithm based projects.<br>
-While python is my primary go-to language, i also possess some knowledge in c.<br>
+While python and SQL are my primary go-to languages, I also possess some knowledge in c.<br>
+I am an avid learner, willing to work with new technologies and also become proficient at competitive programming. <br>